 Feeding

-Fish fingerlings of Catla, Rohu, Common carp, and Grass carp were fed with the commercial feed.
-The feeding was done at 4% of their body weight per day.
+Fish fingerlings were fed with a commercial diet (Table 2) at 4% of their body weight per day.
 Morning feeding was done at 08:00 hours and evening time at 16:00 hours.
-The proximate composition of the feed used in research period in Table 2.

 Sampling

 Fish sampling was done in 20 days intervals for studying the growth and health condition of fish.
 The daily feed ratio was adjusted accordingly.
 A graduated ruler and graph paper were used for length measurement and an electronic balance was used for weight measurement.
 Similarly, Plant growth was observed by taking the measurements of plant height with the help of a flexible thread and a graduated ruler.
 An electronic balance was used for the weight measurement of plants.